LibreCodeCoop/categoryimage/README.md

 Features
 --------

-This blocl plugin display images of the categories
+This block plugin display images of the categories

 Installation / Configuration
 ----------------------------